CorderoCruz/weatherDashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

 This project allows you to to search for weather data depending on the city of your choosing

+I struggled very much witht this project and I still am.
+There are some concepts I still do not understand like setting the local storage and linking it to some buttons.

+Some of the challenges I faced was converting the actual city name and converting that specific city name into GEO location i.e latitude and longitude
+I was looping through the API data when I wasnt supposed to because I already came back ready to use without having to loop through the data.